 Season: It is available between December to early May in Japan.

-How to eat: It is straightforward to eat strawberries because you can enjoy the whole fruit after rinsing with water.
+How to eat: Enjoy the whole fruit after rinsing it with water.

 Melon is a luxury fruit in Japan.
-For example, you need to pay 20000 dollars to buy 2 Yubari King melons (Cantaloupe).
-It is the most expensive melon in Japan.
+For example, it might cost about 20000 dollars to buy one Yubari King melon (cantaloupe), making it the most expensive melon in Japan.
 People often use this delicious fruit with a gray color as a present during the Buddhist festival (Chugen).

 Its cultivation arose in greenhouses in the Taisho Period.
 Hokkaido is one of the top melon producers in Japan.
 It is easy to consume abundant species of melon in Japan.
 They are diverse in shapes, colors, and flavors.